sachingsachin/machine-learning-notes/README.md

 |0.4|0.4|0.4|

 This helps the decision making process somewhat by having to look at only 1 parameter.
 Even this is far from perfect though since different situations might call for different trade-offs in P and R such that 0.7,0.3 might be actually considered better than 0.5,0.5 in some cases.

+# Unsupervising Learning

+These algorithms are the ones where Y is absent.
+That is there is no user labeling of the output.
+And the ML algorithm has to identify the classification on its own.

+# K-Means Algorithm

+K-Means algorithm is a classification algorithm that attempts to group similar data together.
+It performs this feat as follows:

+1. Randomly initialize few points in the dataset called the **centroids**.
+2. For each example in the dataset, calculate its distance from all the centroids.
+3. Assign every example to its nearest centroid using the above logic.
+4. Calculate new position of each centroid as **the average of the examples that got assigned to it**.
+5. Re-run (2) to (4) until we have an acceptable accuracy in the assignment of examples to centroids.
+6. One way to calculate accuracy of assignment is to calculae how many examples move from one centroid to other in each run.
+If very few points move on every subsequent run of the algorithm, then we have achieved the desired accuracy.

+Main variables in this algorithm are:

+- K : number of centroids
+- Training set: x<sup>1</sup>, x<sup>2</sup> ... x<sup>m</sup>

+Where x<sup>i</sup> ∈ ℝ<sup>n</sup> (i.e. where each x<sup>i</sup> is a n-dimensional feature vector)

+# Cost function of K-Means

+J = (1/m) * ∑<sub>i=1:m</sub>(x<sup>i</sup> - μ<sub>i</sub>)<sup>2</sup>

+Where:
+- m : number of examples
+- μ<sub>i</sub> : centroid to which x<sup>i</sup> is currently assigned